Applying for a driving licence

 Eyesight report form

-Generally any eyesight issues will be reported in the Driving Licence Medical Report Form.
-But, you will need a Driving Licence Eyesight Report Form if you no longer need glasses or contact lenses to drive (for example if you've had laser eye surgery).
 You can download the eyesight report form (pdf) (pages 1 and 2 should be printed back to back on one page).
 It is also available from NDLS centres.
-It must be sent within 1 month of completion.
+You must send it within 1 month of completion.

 Medical fitness guidelines and health information leaflets